310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 If that’s what you wanted, then I feel kinda bad for making you do this with me…

-I could get you some juice if I ask my parents for something in return, but otherwise, it’s free of charge…
+I could get you some juice if I ask my parents for something in return, but otherwise, there’s no real payment for doing this…
 {% endbubble %}

 {% bubble Shinobu %}